 Above is a picture that I took of the President’s watch when I was in Biel last year.

-Anyway, this week’s Speedy Tuesday is featuring this special Speedy Professional ref.
+Anyway, this week’s Speedy Tuesday is featuring this special gold Speedmaster Professional ref.
 BA145022 from one of our long-time readers.
 Originally bought in 1970 as you will see on the receipt.
 This watch was sitting in my mail box for a long long time and it is so special that it needs to get some awareness here on Fratellowatches.

 The burgundy color tachymeter is simply mesmerizing on this watch and the onyx hour markers were seen as luxury in that time period, as we’ve seen on a few other OMEGA watches as well (Constellation for example).
-Whilst the ‘regular’ Speedmaster Professional 145.022 already had a printed logo on the dial (since 1968), this gold version carried the applied OMEGA logo on its gold dial.
+Whilst the ‘regular’ Speedmaster Professional 145.022 already had a printed logo on the dial (since 1968), this gold Speedmaster Professional version carried the applied OMEGA logo on its gold dial.

 There are two versions of the 145022BA’s caseback, as described in one of our previous articles on this rare Speedmaster (click here), this particular model features the second version of the case back with the typical ‘First Watch Worn On The Moon’ inscription.